gabipetrovay/teleport/rfd/0147-repo-mirror.md

 2. Certain tools, such as Dependabot, don't support scanning non-default branches, necessitating manual efforts to manage our release branches.
 3. Due to the committing of CI and scanning configurations in the repository, we receive duplicate alerts when using a repository for testing or as an internal mirror/fork.

 While addressing these immediate needs, the aim of this RFD is to establish a generic pattern for repository mirroring.
-This will provide flexibility for future requirements when syncing any upstream repository to a fork or mirror that we maintain.
+Although this is a generic pattern, this is not flexible to the point of being suitable for syncing external forks.
+External forks face a couple issues with this strategy:
+1. This process of rebasing rewrites the history on the default branch, that is not suitable for anything we depend on.
+Instead a process with controlled merge commits would be better.
+2. Using an automatic merge commit would produce a very messy history to review.
+We likely only want to bring in upstream changes on an as-needed basis which can be controlled and reviewed.

 ## Details